rikkimax/DIPs/DIPs/DIP1xxx-RC/README.md

 ### Additions

 At the center of this DIP is the type [``signature``](type.md).
 It introduces a type similar to a struct with each member field and method being a pointer/delegate instead of the value itself transparently.
 Additional changes are provided by [misc](misc.md) which give convenient behaviral support to match ``struct``'s and classes.

+In [resolving](resolving.md) introduces the concept of resolving a ``signature`` type, into an resolved type and what is required to do this.

+### Breaking changes / deprecation process

+The primary breaking change is the token ``signature`` is becoming a keyword.
+Existing code that uses it would need to rename existing symbols and variables but nothing requiring major changes.

 ## Copyright & License